wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * Rate of roll = A measure of the speed with which an airplane can turn around its long axis, or roll
 * RCA = Avionics mfgr
 * RCU = Radio control unit
+* Registration Tail Number - The unique number of each aircraft assigned upon registration and frequently called the tail number.
+The N number is the registration or tail number in the United States.
+* Repositioning flight - occurs when an aircraft is out of place, either due to previous diversion or operational requirements.
+* RESA - Runway End Safety Area - an area located beyond the runway which is designated as a place for aircraft to enter in an attempt to minimize risk during unplanned occurrences, such as an overshoot.
 * Reversers = System for braking aircraft during landing roll
 * RFU = Radio frequency unit
 * RG = Retractable landing gear
 * RMI = radio magnetic indicator – an ADF-like display with a pair of pointers which might be attached to either VOR or ADF receivers
 * RNAV = Area Navigation - a device and method of <a href="https://www.aeroclass.org/ifr-vs-vfr/" target="_blank" rel="noreferrer noopener">IFR</a> navigation where a network of radio beacons is provided for the aircraft to take the course instead of navigating from and to beacons directly.
+* Roll - The movement of an aircraft rotating along the longitudinal axis, which runs from the nose to the tail.
 * RNP = Required navigation performance
 * ROM = Read-only memory
 * RR = Rolls Royce makes engines for a variety of aircraft, including the Boeing 777 and Airbus 330
 * RT = Receiver-transmitter combined in a singel line-replacable unit
 * RTCA, Inc. = An association of U.S. governmental and industry aeronautical organizations dedicated to advancing aeronautics through consensus and recommendations
 * Runway XX = Runways are numbered after magnetic compass points, minus the 1’s column (where North is 0, and 360, degrees)
+* Rudder - A control surface used to achieve the yaw movement properly.
+* RVR - Runway Visual Range - the horizontal distance that pilots can read by seeing <a href="https://www.aeroclass.org/airport-runways/" target="_blank" rel="noreferrer noopener">surface markings</a> or runway lights when positioned on the centerline of a runway.
 * RVSM = Reduced Vertical Seperatation Minimum

 <h2 id="S">S</h2>